AirPod EMF Radiation: Risks, Safety, and Expert Advice

 *The information on EMF Academy is for educational purposes only and is not a substitute for professional medical advice.
 Please review our full Medical Disclaimer for more details.
 This post may contain affiliate links.
 Please see my disclosure to learn more.

-So, the purpose of this guide is to dive deep into how AirPods work, how much radiation they emit, whether they are safe for long-term use of short term use, and much much more.
-We’ll also cover AirPods and the newer AirPod pros, including the important differences.
+So, the purpose of this guide is to dive deep into how AirPods work, how much radiation they emit, whether they are safe for long-term or short-term use, and much much more.

 Ok, enough blabbing, let's talk about whether AirPods are safe, and how and why they emit EMF radiation.

-Do AirPod’s Emit EMF Radiation?
+Do AirPods Emit EMF Radiation?

-The short answer is yes, AirPod’s do emit a form of electromagnetic frequency radiation (EMF/R) called Radio Frequency Radiation (RF).
+The short answer is yes, AirPods do emit a form of electromagnetic frequency radiation (EMF/R) called Radio Frequency Radiation (RF).
 All wireless devices emit this type of radiation when they transmit data.

-The typical culprits are things like cell-phones, WiFi routers, and any smart home devices.
 When these devices send packets of data to another device, they do so through radio frequency signals, which also expose those nearby to a type of non-ionizing radiation.

-We’ll talk more in a minute about how this type of radiation can potentially be harmful, but first I want to cover a bit more about how this actually works and how Airpods function in a way that wearers are exposed to quite a bit of this radiation.
+We'll talk more in a minute about how this type of radiation can potentially be harmful, but first I want to cover a bit more about how this works and how Airpods function in a way that wearers are exposed to quite a bit of this radiation.

 How Do AirPods Work?

-AirPod’s may just look like a simple pair of wireless earbuds, but they are actually quite complex.
-In fact, if you take a look at this teardown from iFixit you’ll see that they are basically full-blown mini-computers that you place inside your ear.
+In fact, if you take a look at this teardown from iFixit you'll see that they are basically full-blown mini-computers that you place inside your ear.

 Not only do they have sophisticated antennae, but they have microchips in them that are capable of performing many things at once.

-Later, when we talk about the AirPod Pro’s, you’ll see that those are even more complex.
+Later, when we talk about the AirPod Pros, you'll see that those are even more complex.

-AirPod’s connect and stream sound via Bluetooth, specifically Bluetooth 4 (or 4.1 or 4.2).
-Bluetooth, just like cellular transmissions, is still a form of radiofrequency radiation, typically in the band of 2.4 to 2.485 Ghz.
+AirPods connect and stream sound via Bluetooth, specifically Bluetooth 4 (or 4.1 or 4.2).
+Bluetooth, just like cellular transmissions, is still a form of radiofrequency radiation, typically in the band of 2.4 to 2.485 GHz.

 Bluetooth is popular for devices like these because it has a quick data transmission rate and nearly all devices are capable of connecting to and utilizing it.

-When we talk about Airpod Radiation and Safety though, wireless headphones like the Apple AirPod and AirPod pro are a concern, because you’re putting such a powerful, RF transmitting, mini-computer inside your ear canal, extremely close to your brain.
+When we talk about Airpod Radiation and Safety though, wireless headphones like the Apple AirPod and AirPod Pro are a concern, because you're putting such a powerful, RF-transmitting, mini-computer inside your ear canal, extremely close to your brain.

 How Much Radiation Do AirPods Emit?